LauraHilliger/community_curriculum/participatory_learning/en/building.md

 ### Let's focus on delivering feedback first.

 > Giving constructive criticism (and receiving it) is something that takes practice.
-We adhere to [“if you can't say something nice, don't say nothing at all”](http://en.wikipedia.org/wiki/Thumper_%28Bambi%29) because we don't believe that our opinions are necessary.
+We adhere to [‚Äúif you can't say something nice, don't say nothing at all‚Äù](http://en.wikipedia.org/wiki/Thumper_%28Bambi%29) because we don't believe that our opinions are necessary.
 We forget that criticism doesn't have to lead to complete redesign or reformulation.

 --[Laura Hilliger](http://twitter.com/epilepticrabbit)

 We also tend to spend time focusing on our own things, rather than looking at other people's ideas and thinking about making them better.
-We ask for feedback and expect to get some, but we rarely give our feedback freely – we wait until our specific feedback is requested or until the work directly affects our own.
+We ask for feedback and expect to get some, but we rarely give our feedback freely ‚Äì we wait until our specific feedback is requested or until the work directly affects our own.

 We all know how fantastic it is to get good, constructive feedback on something we're working on.
 What if we all took more time to give feedback like that to others?
 What would happen?